yanowitz/yanoinstapaper_api/README.md

 ## Copyright

-This software is covered by the GNU Lesser General Public License
+This software is covered by the GNU Lesser General Public License (see LICENSE.md) and copyright Jason Yanowitz &copy; 2011